Dizzy611/DancingMadFF6/README.md

 ## UPDATE: Prepackaged song presets are [here](#prepacks)!
 Use of the installer is still recommended for most users, but users familiar with patching a ROM themselves might be interested.

+# Prepack Note #

+Prepacks include two IPS files, ff3msu.ips and ff3msu-alloptions.ips.
+The latter includes a music playing menu as well as the cut songs restoration patch and the patch for the music player menu to play the cut songs.
+This is the only difference between these two IPS files.

 # Dancing Mad FF6 MSU-1 Music Replacer #

 Welcome to the repository for Dancing Mad.
 Please submit any issues using the Issues tab on the left.